conterra/mapapps-chartbox/README.md

 <h2>chartbox Bundle</h2>
-The chartbox Bundle enables the user to build charts using data from ArcGIS Feature Services.
-It is built upon ESRI's Cedar, a JS library that allows for visualization and sharing of data on the Basis of D3 and the Vega visualization grammar.
+The chartbox Bundle enables the user to build charts with data from ArcGIS Feature Services.
+It is built upon <a href="http://esri.github.io/cedar/">ESRI's Cedar</a>, a JS library that allows for data visualization and sharing of making use of <a href="https://d3js.org/">D3</a> and <a href="https://vega.github.io/vega/">Vega</a>.

+This bundle should be thought of as a beta or a preview.